 3. Find only the best talent

-One reason Jobs is so provocative is because he strove to recruit people who were as skilled and passionate as he was.
+One reason Jobs is so provocative is that he strove to recruit people who were as skilled and passionate as he was.
 This was a high standard to meet.
 Still, Apple’s continued success after his passing shows the wisdom of Jobs’ strategy.
 By recruiting the best, he helped ensure everything Apple did was distinctive.
 From customer service all the way to the most senior strategist, Jobs believed in the value of exceptional people.

 4. Go with your gut

 Logical, deliberate decision-making is important — but in the end, it’s impossible to have 100% of the facts before you make a decision.
 At some point, leaders have to take everything they know and dive in, even if their choice goes against conventional wisdom.
-Jobs listened to trusted advisors, but ultimately made the call.
+Jobs listened to trusted advisors but ultimately made the call.
 Mostly, he was correct.
 Every time, he took ultimate responsibility.

 5. Never be satisfied

 Business leaders from all backgrounds have advised their young protégés to “sharpen the saw” — that is, take time to improve professionally and personally.
-Jobs not only embodied this as a personal credo, but also made it part of Apple’s culture.
+Jobs not only embodied this as a personal credo but also made it part of Apple’s culture.
 During his tenure, the company had blockbuster products that created new markets practically overnight.
 Even with this smashing success, however, he was never content to stop innovating.